go-air/reach/doc/overview.md

 `stim` command works with indices guaranteed to correspond to aiger inputs [1].
 We are considering how to improve this situation.

-Below we show an example session with some annotations.

 #### CLI Usage

 ##### Overview